ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 Polish alexandrine is the iambic pentameter of Polish literature.
 Among us pierogi-eaters it is known as *trzynastozgłowiec*, which simply means ‘thirteen-syllable verse’.

-To understand how hyper-Polish this metric line is, all you need to know is that Adam Mickiewicz chose it for *Pan Tadeusz*, Poland’s national epic.
+To understand how uber-Polish this metric line is, all you need to know is that Adam Mickiewicz chose it for *Pan Tadeusz*, Poland’s national epic.

 ![The opening lines of the first edition of Pan Tadeusz](https://drobnik.co/images/polish-alexandrine-example.jpg)